Exploiting Invariance in Training Deep Neural Networks: Abstract

 \section{Abstract}

 Inspired by two basic mechanisms in animal visual systems, we introduce a feature transform technique that imposes invariance properties in the training of deep neural networks.
 The resulting algorithm requires less parameter tuning, trains well with an initial learning rate $1.0$, and easily generalizes to different tasks.
-We enforce scale invariance with local statistics in the data to align similar samples generated in diverse situations.
-To accelerate convergence, we enforce a $GL(n)$-invariance property with global statistics extracted from a batch that the gradient descent solution should remain invariant under basis change.
-Tested on ImageNet, MS COCO, and Cityscapes datasets, our proposed technique requires fewer iterations to train, surpasses all baselines by a large margin, seamlessly works on both small and large batch size training, and applies to different computer vision tasks of image classification, object detection, and semantic segmentation.
+We enforce scale invariance with local statistics in the data to align similar samples at diverse scales.
+To accelerate convergence, we enforce a $GL(n)$-invariance property with global statistics extracted from a batch such that the gradient descent solution should remain invariant under basis change.
+Profiling analysis shows our proposed modifications takes $\sim 5\%$ of the computations of the underlying convolution layer.
+Tested on convolutional networks and transformer networks, our proposed technique requires fewer iterations to train, surpasses all baselines by a large margin, seamlessly works on both small and large batch size training, and applies to different computer vision and language tasks.